Learn everything you need to know about chalk paint and chalky style paint especially if you looking for the best chalk paint for furniture.

 In a nutshell, Chalk paint was invented by a lady called Annie Sloan.
 She currently has a line of chalk paint called….can you guess?
 Annie Sloan Chalk Paint.

 The one ingredient in this paint that sets it apart from others is calcium carbonate.
 This ingredient is what makes it “chalky” and allows it to stick to almost anything!
+This allows you to paint on almost any surface without primer.

 Also, primer is not required when you use chalk paint as long as there won’t be any bleed through (old paint or stains that will bleed through the new paint).
 If you aren’t sure if it will bleed through, it’s best to use primer.
 I’ve learned the hard way on this.
+Make sure to read about when and why to use primer here.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.